BlackWolfsDen/Grumboz_Loco_Lottery_System/README.md

 the amount of currency required can be changed within the sql table.

 the way it operates can be changed in the sql table.

+This is currently set to fire every 15 minutes.